840.1864.Love—is that later Thing than Death—

 Lest this Beloved Charge

-Need (Miss)—once in an Eternity—
+Need—once in an Eternity—

-A smaller (lesser) than the Large—
+A (lesser) than the Large—

-Three notes before my interpretation of F840:
+My interpretation of F840:

 .